 - Click Recreate permission or Apply subscription changes as needed.

 commercetools Checkout - API client (autogenerated).
-This client is managed by Checkout; you must not modify or delete it.Create an API Client for your Connectors
+This API Client is managed by Checkout; do not modify or delete the API Client.Create an API Client for your Connectors

 Your payment and gift card Connectors need an API Client to authenticate with Checkout and Composable Commerce APIs.
 This client requires specific scopes to create sessions, manage payments, and process orders.